 Genesis is my favorite WordPress theme and framework and the one I use for all my websites.

 Should the title tag and page heading be the same or different?

 One of the most popular questions many beginners to Search Engine Optimization ask me, is whether they should make the title tag and page heading the same.

 The answer is simple.
 90% of the cases both have the same values because most CMS and website tools are configured this way and this is perfectly fine.

-So, there is nothing wrong from having the same value.
+So, there is nothing wrong with having the same value.
 This is also how all my posts are configured in the beginning.

-I will explain below the process in more details and show you how you can increase your traffic by making simple tweaks to your page titles.
+I will explain below the process in more detail and show you how you can increase your traffic by making simple tweaks to your page titles.